-Given that about 45% of skeletal mass and 15% of final adult height are gained during adolescence, girls' nutritional disadvantages can be exacerbated during adolescence - especially where they lack access to protein and micronutrients (Thurnham, 2013).
-In Ethiopia, for example, research has found that adolescent girls have poorer diets than boys (Roba et al., 2015) and that girls aged 13-17 years are more likely than boys to report being food-insecure, especially in severely food-insecure households and even when comparing sibling pairs (Hadley et al., 2008).
+Figure 4: Health, nutrition and sexual and repoductive health et al., 2015) and that girls aged 13-17 years are more likely than boys to report being food-insecure, especially in severely food-insecure households and even when comparing sibling pairs (Hadley et al., 2008).
 The nutritional status of married girls, whose bodies are often expected to support pregnancy and lactation regardless of their age or physical condition, is especially problematic (Thurnham, 2013).
 Many begin pregnancy under-weight and with micronutrient deficiencies (especially anaemia) and then see their own bodies further compromised by foetal growth imperatives (ibid.).

-Adolescent girls face other health risks with puberty as well.
-For example, where menstrual practices remain shrouded in secrecy - and girls have no access to sanitary supplies - they can be at risk of infection from unhygienically managed menstruation (Tarhane and Kasulkar, 2015; Pandey, 2014; Dasgupta and Sarkar, 2008; El-Gilany et al., 2005).
+Box 10: Physical health and nutrition challenges facing adolescent girls menstruation (Tarhane and Kasulkar, 2015; Pandey, 2014; Dasgupta and Sarkar, 2008; El-Gilany et al., 2005).
 Similarly, while the global adolescent fertility rate has been declining for decades, plunging from 86.5/1000 in 1960 to 44.8/1000 in 2014, rates of early childbearing remain high in many low-income countries, reaching a high of 204/1000 in Niger (World Bank, 2016).
 Despite progress, pregnancy- and birth-related complications remain a leading cause of death for adolescent girls (WHO, 2014b).
 Disadvantaged by both biology, which leaves females more susceptible than males, and social norms that preclude negotiation about sex and contraception, adolescent girls are also uniquely vulnerable to sexually transmitted infection - again especially where the adolescent penchant for experimentation and risk-taking collides with culture (AVERT, 2016).
 Indeed, in eastern and southern Africa, girls account for 80% of all new HIV infections in adolescents and HIV/AIDS is the number one cause of death for girls aged 15-19 (Fleischman and Peck, 2015).